 Notices, acknowledges and explores the client’s emotions, energy shifts, non-verbal cues or other behaviors

-Integrates the client’s words, tone of voice and body language to determine the full meaning of what is being communicated
+Integrates the client’s words, tone of voice and body language to determine the full meaning of what the client is communicating

 Notices trends in the client’s behaviors and emotions across sessions to discern themes and patterns